-When an NFL game ends regulation in a tie during the regular season, the two teams play a 10 minute overtime period.
-To decide who gets the ball first, there is a coin flip similar to the beginning of the game.
-If the team who receives the ball scores a touchdown on their first drive the game is over.
+When an NFL game ends regulation in a tie during the regular season, the two teams play a 10-minute overtime period.
+In order to decide who gets the ball first, there is a coin flip similar to the beginning of the game.
+If the team who receives the ball scores a touchdown on their first drive, the game is over.
 If they do not score, the other team has the opportunity to win the game with any score.
-If the team who received the ball first scores a field goal, the other team has the opportunity to have a possession and tie the game with a field goal of their own, win the game with a touchdown, or lose if they fail to score any points.
+If the team who received the ball first scores a field goal, the other team has the opportunity to have possession and tie the game with a field goal of their own, win the game with a touchdown, or lose if they fail to score any points.
 If each team possesses the ball and the score remains tied, the next team to score wins the game.
 If the score remains tied at the end of the overtime period, the game ends in a tie.
-In the playoffs however, they continue to another overtime period with the next score winning the game.
+In the playoffs, however, they continue to another overtime period, with the next score winning the game.
 In the event that the second team to have possession is down by a field goal in a playoff overtime game and the time runs out while they are still on their initial drive, they will continue to another overtime giving that team the opportunity to finish their drive.

-When a college football game ends regulation in a tie, the two teams are each given a possession at the opponents 25 yard line.
+When a college football game ends regulation in a tie, the two teams are each given possession at the opponent’s 25-yard line.
 A coin toss determines who possesses the ball first and which side the teams will play on.
 If the score remains tied after the first overtime, they proceed to a second overtime with the same format.
-Following the end of the second overtime, teams who score a touchdown must go for a 2 point conversion.
-If the game remains tied for 4 overtime periods, teams will start from the opponents two yard line and have to run two point conversion plays until one team scores and the other does not.
+In the second overtime, teams who score a touchdown must go for a two-point conversion.
+If the game goes into a third overtime period, teams will start from the opponents’ two-yard line and have to run two-point conversion plays until one team scores and the other does not.

 4. Downs Rules